 Ways of Telling

-For men who had unwanted or abusive sexual experiences as children or teenagers, telling someone else may happen right away, but often it’s not until years later.
+For men who have had unwanted or abusive sexual experiences, telling someone else may happen right away, but often it’s not until years later.

 Whenever telling someone else happens, it fits into one of these types:

 Forced: You have no intention of telling but it comes out in some other way.
 For example, a perpetrator of sexual abuse is arrested for abusing another child and he or she confesses to abusing you.
 Or a sibling or other child abused says you were abused by the same person who abused her or him.

 Accidental: Again, you have no intention of telling anyone but someone discovers evidence that reveals what happened.
 For example, someone reads a journal or diary that mentions it.
 Or someone suspects it based on your writings, artwork or behaviors, and questions you about it.

 Impulsive: You suddenly tell someone without having intended to.
 For example, you blurt it out something when triggers the memories while you’re drunk.
 Or a parent says something about how you were as a teenager, or asks why you did something, and you suddenly feel the only way to explain is to say you were dealing with the effects of unwanted or abusive sexual experiences.

 Planned: You decide that you want to tell a particular person and (at least to some extent) you think through when, where, how you will do it.

 From here on we focus on the planned telling of another person, because to maximize the odds of good outcomes and minimize the odds of bad ones, you really need to think it through in advance.

 Most importantly, there should be good reasons and realistic goals for telling.